SokolOFFF/SokolOFFF/README.md

 #### [metro-map-application](https://github.com/SokolOFFF/metro-map-application)

 This project was created as part of learning Python algorithms in ninth grade at school.
-Basicaly, it copies the Yandex.Metro application, but on unexisting map.
+Basically, it copies the Yandex.Metro application, but on unexisting map.
 I used Tkinter Python module and Floyd–Warshall algorithm for developing.

 _Created in January 2019, refactored in October 2022._